Oriental hornet: Communication

 Oriental hornets communicate through sound vibrations.
 The three main types of vibrations used to communicate are taps to the queen, awakening taps, and larval hunger signals.
-When workers tap while facing the queen, three effects are noted: the queen starts to search the combs for vacant cells in which to lay her eggs in, the workers go back to performing their typical duties, and hunger signals by larvae cease immediately and are not resumed for at least 30 minutes.
+When workers tap while facing the queen, three effects are noted: the queen starts to search the combs for vacant cells in which to lay her eggs, the workers go back to performing their typical duties, and hunger signals by larvae cease immediately and are not resumed for at least 30 minutes.
 The main purpose of these taps seem to be to encourage the queen to lay more eggs.
 Awakening taps by workers cause a general intensification of activities in the colony.
 The effects are minimal during the day.
-At night, however, the vibrations wake the whole colony, which causes the larvae commence their hunger signals and the workers to go forage for food to feed the larvae.
+At night, however, the vibrations wake the whole colony, which causes the larvae to commence their hunger signals and the workers to go forage for food to feed the larvae.
 Larval hunger signals produce no detectable changes in larval activity during the daytime.
 The workers, however, pay more attention and give more food to the cells that are in the vicinity of where the vibrations originated.
-At night, the larvae emulate each other's hunger signals and awake the whole nest.
+At night, the larvae emulate each other's hunger signals and awaken the whole nest.